helloflask/flask-dropzone/docs/advanced.rst

 Content Security Policy
 -----------------------

 If you like to use your web application under a strict `Content Security Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`__ (CSP), just embedding JavaScript code via ``{{ dropzone.config() }}`` into a template will not work.
 You could move the configuration code into a separate JavaScript file and reference this resource from your HTML page.
 However, when you like to enable a CSRF protection as well, you need to handle the CSRF token and the CSP nonce value.
-The simple solution is to embedd the configuration code into the HTML page and pass a ``nonce`` value for CSP as shown below:
+The simple solution is to embed the configuration code into the HTML page and pass a ``nonce`` value for CSP as shown below:

 .. code-block:: python